Slavic migrations to the Balkans: Migration routes (linguistics)

 The migrations of ancient Proto-Slavic dialectisms possibly can be seen in the vocabulary, like in the distribution of lexemes "dъždь-kiša", "*želězo-gvožđe", "*sad´a-čađ", and words for different types of plough.
 Bogo Grafenauer considered that the first wave of Slavs to the Eastern Alps and Northern Istria came from the north from West Slavic area of Pannonia, while second wave including the Croats came from the east from South Slavic area.
 Ludmila Vergunova in her research of lexical isoglosses of Proto-Slavic words (e.g. *polnъ, *gora, *golь/*golina, *dĕlъ, *bьrdo, *slopъ, *solpъ, *skokъ, *bъlkъ/*bъlčь, *jьzvorь, *pьrtь, *brьvь/*brьva, *rapa/*ropa, *bara) and South Slavic lexical synonyms (*vatra/*ogьnь; *kqtja/*hiža/*izba; *sedlo/*vьsь; *lĕsь/gvozd; *ostrovъ/*otokъ) found that "Ukrainian Carpathian and sub-Carpathian dialects and east Slovak dialects ... have numerous correspondences with the southeastern part of the central Balkan peninsula", while Slovenian, Kajkavian, (Northern) Chakavian-island and some Macedonian dialects "do not share ancient lexical and semantic isoglosses with the east Carpathian region", possibly being "remnants of the language of the first wave of Slavic settlers of the era of Avar-Slavic contacts".
 Joseph Schallert and Marc L. Greenberg regarding the distribution of lexeme "*gъlčěti" (in the same meaning of verb 'speak, talk' like "*govoriti", but also onomatopoeic 'make noise' and pejorative 'scold'), concluded it was brought from northeastern Danubian plain to Bulgaria, but also to Slovenia and Croatia (with Slovene Pannonian dialect group probably being of southeastern Danube-Sava basin origination), but has total absence in other Shtokavian-speaking countries and Macedonia.
 Ekaterina Yakushkina also found lexical isoglosses of Proto-Slavic synonyms between western and eastern parts of the Serbo-Croatian dialect continuum, as well between Western and Eastern Shtokavian.
 Mijo Lončarić and Pavao Krmpotić concluded that the Slovenian and Kajkavian as South Slavic dialects made a dialect continuum with West Slavic languages, specifically Central Slovak which shows basic South Slavic features, before the arrival of the Hungarians to the Carpathian Basin.
 A. Loma, based on onomastics and lexemes, indicated possible migration of one wave to the Balkans from an area of today's Western Russia.

-Based on toponymic research, Iordan Zaimov considered that the Slavs crossed Danube around Vidin, smaller wave went eastward alongside the river, while the main wave went southward alongside Timok and Great Morava rivers, divided into two sub-waves, one went to Macedonia, Tessaly, Albania (where formed so-called Komani-Kruja culture), Greece, Peloponnese and Crete, another went to the northern coast of the Aegean Sea and Sea of Marmara.
+Based on toponymic research, Yordan Zaimov considered that the Slavs crossed Danube around Vidin, smaller wave went eastward alongside the river, while the main wave went southward alongside Timok and Great Morava rivers, divided into two sub-waves, one went to Macedonia, Tessaly, Albania (where, probably with Slavic incursions or interaction, was formed so-called Komani-Kruja culture), Greece, Peloponnese and Crete, another went to the northern coast of the Aegean Sea and Sea of Marmara.

 P. Ivić considered that the linguistic evidence is in contradiction with the arrival of Croats and Serbs from northwest as described in DAI, F. Dvornik argued they could not make a linguistic influence because arrived as a small elite, while A. Loma concluded that the DAI account "corresponds to the truth" as onomastic evidence supports migration of the Serbs and Croats from an area between rivers Elbe and Vistula.